 Steps to Form an LLC in Maine

 In order to open an LLC in Maine, there are a few steps that future LLC owners need to take.

 The first step is creating an operating agreement and the certificate of formation for the LLC and then filing it with the Secretary of State in order to become official.

-Additionally, they must choose whether or not their business will be taxed as a "pass-through" entity (where profits and losses pass directly onto shareholders), C corporation, or S corporation (which means paying taxes on each individual owner's share).
+Additionally, they must choose whether or not their business will be taxed as a "pass-through" entity (where profits and losses pass directly onto shareholders), a C corporation, or an S corporation (which means paying taxes on each individual owner's share).

 In regards to forming an LLC in Maine, future owners have some serious decisions ahead.

 Which form should your company use?
 In what state do you want it formed?
 What kind of name can you register?
 How many members does your organization require?
 These questions all come into play when choosing how to start an LLC.

 Choosing a business name for business entities in Maine should start with the business name search.
 The state of Maine provides a web-based business name search tool for business owners to use when choosing an LLC name.